 Before diving into its role in disease detection, it’s important to understand what AI is and how it functions in the healthcare sector.

-AI refers to computer systems that are designed to perform tasks that normally require human intelligence.
+AI refers to computer systems designed to perform tasks that normally require human intelligence.
 These tasks include learning from data, recognizing patterns, and making decisions.
 In healthcare, AI can process and analyze vast amounts of data, such as medical records, images, and genetic information, to identify patterns that might not be immediately obvious to human doctors.

 AI systems learn from this data through a process known as machine learning.
 Machine learning is a subset of AI where algorithms are trained on large datasets.
 These algorithms learn to recognize patterns and make predictions based on the data they have been fed.
 For example, if an AI system is trained on thousands of images of healthy and diseased tissue, it can learn to distinguish between the two and predict whether a new image shows signs of disease.